pegasystems/pega-helm-charts/charts/pega/README.md

 ---         | ---
 web         | Interactive, foreground processing nodes that are exposed to the load balancer.
 Pega recommends that these node use the node classification “WebUser” `nodetype`. batch       | Background processing nodes which handle some of the non-interactive processing.
 Pega recommends that these node use the node classification   “BackgroundProcessing,Search,Batch” `nodetype`.
-These nodes should not be exposed to the load balancer. stream      | Nodes that run an embedded deployment of Kafka and are exposed to the load balancer.
-Pega recommends that these node use the node classification “Stream” `nodetype`. bix         | Nodes dedicated to BIX processing can be helpful when the BIX workload has unique deployment or scaling characteristics.
+These nodes should not be exposed to the load balancer. stream (Deprecated)     | Nodes that run an embedded deployment of Kafka and are exposed to the load balancer.
+Pega recommends that these node use the node classification “Stream” `nodetype`.The "Stream tier" is deprecated, please enable External Kafka configuration under External Services. bix         | Nodes dedicated to BIX processing can be helpful when the BIX workload has unique deployment or scaling characteristics.
 Pega recommends that these node use the node classification “Bix” `nodetype`.
 These nodes should not be exposed to the load balancer.

 ### Name (*Required*)